Dharma-09/GitGlyph/README.md

 # GitGlyph

 GitGlyph is a tool to track issues in any GitHub repository with a specific label.
-It sends notifications whenever a new issue with the specified label is detected.
+It sends notifications whenever a new issue with the specified label is detected...

 ---